CountMurphy/TempMonNvidia/ReadMe.txt

 Usage
 ****************

 The first thing you need to do is type "tempMon -list".
 This will present you with the required information to set up your config file.
 At present, tempMon isn't started like a regular daemon.
-This is mostly because I am lazy, and its the first "beta" release.
+Since most distros handle daemons differently (at least the ones I use), I have not made start scripts for the daemon (its the first "beta" release).
 To start the daemon just type "tempMon -start" into your terminal.
 Eventually I'll figure out how to install the daemon properly.

 ****************
 FAQ